Non-invasive prenatal testing pioneer receives Fudan-Zhongzhi Science Award

 “His research laid the foundation for an entirely new generation of research concerning cell-free DNA, work now being pursued by researchers across the world.
 His creativity, expertise, and devotion to clinical work, as well as his vision for serving human health have established Lo as the world leader in his field,” Ting said.

 Professor Dennis Lo is Director of the Li Ka Shing Institute of Health Sciences and Li Ka Shing Professor of Medicine and Professor of Chemical Pathology at the Chinese University of Hong Kong (CUHK).
 He is also Associate Dean (Research) of CUHK’s Faculty of Medicine.
 Lo received his Bachelor of Arts degree from the University of Cambridge and Doctor of Medicine and Doctor of Philosophy degrees from the University of Oxford.
 Following his training at Oxford, he was appointed University Lecturer in Clinical Biochemistry and Honorary Consultant Chemical Pathologist at the John Radcliffe Hospital, which serves as the teaching hospital of the University of Oxford Clinical School.
 He also held a Fellowship at Green College, Oxford.
-Lo received a Croucher Fellowship in 2006.
+Lo received a Croucher Senior Medical Research Fellowship in 2006.

 To view Professor Dennis Lo’s Croucher profile, please click here.